jeya-maria-jose/Cuff_less_BP_Prediction/README.md

 <code> PTT_final.m </code> - Code to extract the PTT

 The extracted features are saved in a CSV file from MATLAB.

+The CSV file : <a href = "https://drive.google.com/file/d/19mflxMXKuGKNLUM8Uirgg1P0JeguRs7e/view?usp=sharing"> Link </a>
+The columns denote the features and BP GT in the same order as extracted.

 ### Machine Learning models